 Well, I mean, this is the point.

-But when I look at these statistics and I look at the violence and I look at the poverty and I look at the decline in population.
+But when I look at these statistics and I look at the violence and I look at the poverty and I look at the decline in population, decline in population in Baltimore, you know, we've got to look seriously at why would people, I love Baltimore.

-If their own mayor, African American mayors complaining about the the rats and the mice and the vermin, and the murder rate is far higher than than any other U.S. city, and the crime statistics are higher than most cities by a long shot, and the population's declining and people are getting the hell out of there because it's not safe anymore.
+We have a great affiliate in Baltimore, WCBM, if their own mayor, African-American mayor's complaining about the rats and the mice and the vermin and the murder rate is far higher than any other U.S. city and the crime statistics are higher than most cities by a long shot and the population's declining and people are getting the hell out of there because it's not safe anymore.

-Uh one has to ask was Bernie Sanders right when he said it's becoming a third world country in a disgrace uh in past comments, and others democrats have said it too.
+One has to ask, was Bernie Sanders right when he said it's becoming a third world country and a disgrace in past comments?

-Oh, well, it must be based on race.
+Oh, it must be based on race.

-And really, what's a shame, Sean, is by the Democrats calling everybody for every reason you can possibly imagine a racist, misogynist.
+And really what's a shame, Sean, is by the Democrats calling everybody for every reason you can possibly imagine a racist, misogynist.

 You go through the list every night on your show.

-I just call them the Istophobic phobophobes.
+I just call them the isstophobic phobophobes.

-Um the sad part is people who are actually homophobes and racists get a free pass because the Democrats call everybody a racist.
+The sad part is people who are actually homophobes and racists get a free pass because the Democrats call everybody a racist.

-That has become disregarded by most of the same population, and I believe it's what led to the cultural revolution that downstream led to the election of Donald Trump.
+And I believe it's what led to the cultural revolution that downstream led to the election of Donald Trump.

 Americans who don't have a racist bone in their body and genuinely want to present solutions are tired of being called a racist for doing so.